 If you aren't studying a language degree but would still like to experience learning Dutch at university, you can do so through Languages for All.
 Languages for All is a university-wide scheme for all students wishing to develop foreign language skills, either by learning a new language from scratch, or continuing to build on existing language experience.

-If you have some experience of modern language learning, you can take Dutch language & culture modules either as part of your degree (unrestricted modules) or alongside your degree (not-for-credit modules) as an extra-curricular activity.
+If you have some experience of modern language learning, you can take Dutch language and culture modules either as part of your degree (unrestricted modules) or alongside your degree (not-for-credit modules) as an extra-curricular activity.
 Please follow the link below for more information on how this works: